ScornMandark/Cosmos-TNG-Mod/README.md

   - Sovereign class
   - Shuttle and Bomber replaced by 2 flavors of Danube Runabout
   - Fighter replaced by Peregrine
-* Overhauled balance of ships, weapons, and shielding based on the original TNG mod, which was based on the TMP and ItB mods.
+* Overhauled balance of ships, beams, torpedos, and shielding based on the original TNG mod, which was based on the TMP and ItB mods.

 * USFP partially populated by Federation assets!